yanakolajara/L3-week-7.1-7.2-python-practice/readme.md

 ### Tier 2: Enhanced Context Management
 **Optional - Adds intelligence to your assistant**

-Focus: Improve response relevance through topic classification using keywords.
+- Focus: Improve response relevance through topic classification using keywords.
+- Relevance: Improve specificity of responses using system instructions.
+- Control Output: Improve the quality of responses using output formatting and few shot prompting.

 **Requirements:**